lensesio/stream-reactor/README.md

 Join us on slack [![Alt text](images/slack.jpeg)](https://launchpass.com/lensesio)

-# Lenses for Apache Kafka
+# Lenses Connectors for Apache Kafka

-Lenses offers SQL (for data browsing and Kafka Streams), Kafka Connect connector management, cluster monitoring and more.

-You can find more on [lenses.io](http://www.lenses.io)
+Lenses.io is the leader in offering Apache 2 licensed Kafka Connectors (Stream Reactor) since 2016.

+## Enterprise Support for Kafka Connectors

+Lenses offers the leading Developer Experience solution for engineers building real-time applications on any Apache Kafka ([lenses.io](http://www.lenses.io)).
+Subscribed customers are entitled to full 24x7 support for selected Kafka Connectors.
+This includes priority over feature requests and security incident SLAs.
+Email info@lenses.io for more information.

+## Engage with the Community

+Speak to us on our Community Slack channel (Register at https://launchpass.com/lensesio) or ask the Community a question in our [Ask Marios](http://www.lenses.io) forum.

+## Kafka Connectors Roadmap

+A series of next-generation Connectors are in active development.
+Give us your feedback of which connectors we should be working on or to to get the latest information, send us an email at info@lenses.io

-# Stream Reactor
+# Stream Reactor Kafka Connectors

 ![Alt text](images/streamreactor-logo.png)
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Flensesio%2Fstream-reactor.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2Flensesio%2Fstream-reactor?ref=badge_shield)